MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Invoke-MgDeviceManagementDeviceConfigurationWindowsPrivacyAccessControl.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsB12D8ODevicemanagementDeviceconfigurationsDeviceconfigurationIdMicrosoftGraphWindowsprivacyaccesscontrolsPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPathsB12D8ODevicemanagementDeviceconfigurationsDeviceconfigurationIdMicrosoftGraphWindowsprivacyaccesscontrolsPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[WindowsPrivacyAccessControls <IMicrosoftGraphWindowsPrivacyDataAccessControlItem[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[AccessLevel <WindowsPrivacyDataAccessLevel?>]`: Determine the access level to specific Windows privacy data category.
     - `[AppDisplayName <String>]`: The Package Family Name of a Windows app.
 When set, the access level applies to the specified application.
     - `[AppPackageFamilyName <String>]`: The Package Family Name of a Windows app.
 When set, the access level applies to the specified application.
     - `[DataCategory <WindowsPrivacyDataCategory?>]`: Windows privacy data category specifier for privacy data access.

-INPUTOBJECT `<IDeviceManagementActionsIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementActionsIdentity>`: Identity Parameter
   - `[AlertRecordId <String>]`: The unique identifier of alertRecord
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: The unique identifier of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: The unique identifier of androidForWorkEnrollmentProfile